Three Ecumenical Guidelines

 Towards this goal, three ecumenical guidelines—that is, unifying guidelines—advance our understanding:

 “In essentials, unity;

 in all things charity.”

 Though the author of this brilliant advice is in debate, its wisdom is not.

 May our list of essentials be short, our non-essentials held loosely, and our mercy and tolerance without limit.

-[This quote is often attributed to Augustine, but cannot be confirmed.
-John Amos Comenious advocated this in the 1600s and he may have been citing Peter Meiderlin.]
+[This quote is often attributed to Augustine, but that cannot be confirmed.
+John Amos Comenious advocated this in the 1600s, and he may have been citing Peter Meiderlin.]

 Read more in Peter DeHaan’s book How Big is Your Tent?
 A Call for Christian Unity, Tolerance, and Love.
 Get your free copy today and discover what the Bible says about following Jesus